 Change management relies on change support across a host of needs.
 Organization change has no success without people change.
-Rare is a single department or job function successful, in seclusion of others.
+Rare is a single department or job function successful when separated from other responsibility.

 Success relies on people, process, and technology, yes, but practice needs review to surround and support the shape of things to come, both as inputs to add value and outputs of value add.
 People, process, and practice includes behaviors that need change.